Understanding estate planning

 Intestacy — Without a will, the estate may not be distributed as you wish; a judge will appoint someone to handle your assets and affairs

-CPF savings (balances left in a deceased member's Ordinary, Medisave and Special/Retirement Accounts) do not form part of the estate and are not covered by a will.
+CPF savings (balances left in a deceased member's Ordinary, Medisave and Special/Retirement Accounts) are not covered by a will.
 If you don't make a CPF nomination, your CPF savings would be transferred to the Public Trustee's Office (PTO) for distribution to your family under the Intestate Succession Act or the Inheritance Certificate (for Muslims).
 PTO charges an administrative fee for the service.

 You should make a CPF nomination if you want your CPF savings to be distributed accordng to your wishes.